 - Find resources for getting mental health care

 Language for Talking about Suicide

-- Say, “died by suicide”; “lost to suicide” instead of “committed suicide” or “shot him/herself”; “killed him/herself”
+- Say, “died by suicide”; “lost to suicide” instead of “committed suicide” or “shot themselves”; “killed themselves”

 - Say, “suicide attempt survivor”; “did not die in a suicide attempt” instead of “failed suicide attempt”

-- Try not to discuss death in detail or means used
+- Do not discuss death in detail or means used

 - Avoid describing death by suicide as an “epidemic/crisis,” or using dramatic terms like “skyrocketing” or “trend”